 - 1. You must output the numbers at the top of the output.
 They can be used as a guide to ensure that your spacing is correct. - 2.
-When you output anything with setw, then by default it will right align it.
+When you output anything with setw, alignment is right aligned.
 To align the output to the left, you will need to use the keyword left.